rogerbarton/vr-modeling/docs/developer-guide/docs-meta.md

 - Ideally have a markdown file per source directory
 - Inline diagrams/flowcharts are made with [diagrams.net](https://diagrams.net) (previously draw.io) and inserted as an iframe
   - These are stored on [Google Drive](https://drive.google.com/drive/folders/1lwwUkIiIJvbDz0_dtgBPaxPXdL4pakT1?usp=sharing)
+- Gifs in the gallery are created with [ScreenToGif](https://www.screentogif.com/)

 After making changes fast forward the `read-the-docs` branch to the latest commit on the master branch.
 This will trigger read the docs to rebuild and update the online documentation.